ivoyager/ivoyager-changelogs/README.md

 (Tested w/ Godot 3.2 release candidate 2)

 ### 3.2 compatibility fixes
-* Button signal fixes.
+* Fixed GUI widgets to work with 3.2 button signal changes.
 (Not compatible with Godot 3.1.2.)